zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    point has no operational impact on the running cluster.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

 .. zeek:id:: Management::Agent::API::agent_standby_response